taw00/dashcore-rpm/README.md

 ---

 This repository is used to develop and maintain support for Dash natively built and packaged for Fedora, CentOS, and Red Hat Enterprise Linux.

-Directly within this repository you will the find latest source RPM packages archived.
+The source packages are housed directly within this repository.

 For more about the source packages and build instructions, please visit this
 link: <https://github.com/taw00/dashcore-rpm/blob/master/README-source.md>

-The source RPMs are used to build binary (runnable) packages that are then used to deploy Dash Wallet, Node, or Masternode to Fedora, CentOS or Red Hat Enterprise Linux systems.
-The binary RPMs are storied in YUM repositories that are used by the automated package management systems of these operating systems.
-It makes deploying and maintaining Dash on a Fedora, CentOS, or RHEL system dependable, more secure, and oh so very simple.
+Binary (runnable) RPMs are pre-built for you and are available through external repositories that your packaging system can understand.
+This makes deploying and maintaining Dash on a Fedora, CentOS, or RHEL system dependable, more secure, and oh so very simple.
 This is arguably the simplest way to deploy and manage a Dash Wallet, Node, or Masternode.

 For more about the available binary RPMs, please visit this link:
 <https://github.com/taw00/dashcore-rpm/blob/master/README-binaries.md>